blindsidenetworks/scalelite/docs/tags-README.md

 ## Create call with server-tag metaparameter

-A create API call with a meta feature is supposed to work as follows:
+A create API call using this feature is supposed to work as follows:

 1) When making a "create" API call towards Scalelite, you can optionally pass a meta_server-tag parameter with a string value.
 The string can be a single tag or a comma-separated list of tags and may additionally contain a '!' as last character.
 It will be handled as follows:
 2) If the last character of meta_server-tag is not a '!', the tags will will be intepreted as *optional*.
 The meeting will be created on the least loaded server with a tag matching one of the passed tags (the special tag 'none' will match untagged servers), if any is available, or on the least loaded untagged server otherwise.